SergIvo/dvmn-comic-to-vk/README.md

 ## About

 This application downloads  random comics from [xkcd.com](https://xkcd.com) and publishes it into VKontakte group.
-Script publishes comic to the first group of user's group list.
+Group is set by exporting it's ID as environment variable.

 This application created for educational purposes as part of an online course for web developers at [dvmn.org](https://dvmn.org/)